droonga/droonga.org/tutorial/plugin-development/input-output/index.md

 ## The goal of this tutorial

 Learning steps to develop a Droonga plugin by yourself.

 This page focus on InputAdapter first, then OutputAdapter.
+At the last, wraps up them to make a small practical adapter.

 ## Precondition